For Cummins Inc. [CMI], Piper Sandler sees a drop to $162. What next?

 CMI Stock Performance Analysis:

-Cummins Inc. [CMI] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 8.28.
-With this latest performance, CMI shares gained by 18.10% in over the last four-week period, additionally plugging by 2.90% over the last 6 months – not to mention a rise of 13.55% in the past year of trading.
+Cummins Inc. [CMI] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -7.18.
+With this latest performance, CMI shares gained by 13.14% in over the last four-week period, additionally sinking by -8.25% over the last 6 months – not to mention a rise of 1.65% in the past year of trading.

 Insight into Cummins Inc. Fundamentals: